Mungert69/FreeNetworkMonitorBlog/content/posts/AIPoweredPenetrationTestingUsingMetasploitToSecureYourNetwork.md

 featured: false
 draft: false
 ---
 In the realm of network security, penetration testing plays a crucial role in identifying vulnerabilities before malicious actors can exploit them.
-With the Free Network Monitor Assistant's integration of Metasploit, performing targeted penetration tests has never been easier.
+With the Quantum Ready Monitor Assistant's integration of Metasploit, performing targeted penetration tests has never been easier.
 This post will guide you through the steps to leverage the assistant's capabilities for effective penetration testing.

 ### Step 1: Identify Your Target